evolv-ai/env-integrations/audience/README.md

 The main requirements for the config are objects indexed by a context attribute where the objects contain `type` and `key` (aka `value` - for backward compatibility).
 The following is a table showing the different types

 ### Structure
+The top level keys of the json config indicate one of two things and both have object values.
+* The attribute key if the object value contains a `type` field.
+* A top level grouping if the object value does not contain a `type` field.
+This will results in each field of the value. they will be

 ### Context attribute objects
 | Type       | Key (usage)              | Description                                                                                            |